 Our work focuses on exploring structure and dynamics of biological systems and linking those to function using computational methods.
-Our goal is to utilize this knowledge in order to rationally design new chemical entities that could contribute in treating human disease.
-For this purpose we employ a wide range of techniques, such as Molecular Dynamics, Monte Carlo, quantum chemical calculations, free energy perturbation simulations, pharmacological property prediction, docking, and homology/loop modeling.
+Our goal is to utilize this knowledge in order to understand the biophysics behind biomolecules and rationally design new chemical entities that could contribute in treating human disease.
+For this purpose we employ a wide range of physics-based techniques, such as enhanced sampling Molecular Dynamics, Monte Carlo, quantum mechanics calculations, free energy perturbation simulations, Markov State models, Machine Learning, pharmacological property prediction, docking, and homology/loop modeling.

 October 2013: The lab participates in the UberCloud HPC Experiment Round 3 with the project: "TEAM 61 – Using Cloud Computing to Perform Molecular Dynamics Simulations of the Mutant PI3Kα Protein".
 Download the full report here.

 June 2013:Zoe Cournia presents our results on PI3Ka inhibition in the "Next-Gen Kinase Inhibitors" and "Structure-based drug design" conferences in Boston MA.

 June 2013: The lab participates in the "Ubercloub experiment", where we will apply the cloud computing service model to workloads on remote Cluster Computing resources in the area of Computational Biology.